Thursday, 20 March 2008

 Rumours suggested that procedures had changed since my last crossing.
 Rumours, however, are not known for their reliability.
 Still, we pedalled on, hopeful and slightly tense.

 To our immense relief, the rumours were true.
-We were granted a 30‑day Turkish stay without delay, without fuss, and without any of the bureaucratic drama I had come to expect from border crossings.
+We were granted a 30-day stay in Turkey without delay, without fuss, and without the bureaucratic drama I had come to expect at border crossings.
 I could have kissed the immigration officer, but I restrained myself.

 So delighted were we that we parked off in the nearby border town of Reyhanli, basking in the sweet, sweet feeling of having successfully crossed yet another international border without incident.
 It felt like a small miracle — the kind you don’t question, just accept with gratitude.